humanalgorithm/data_structures_and_algorithms/README.md

 ## How  Does It Work?
 Each demo follows the below flow:

-demo class instantiates object class demo class invokes print_description decorator print_description decorator looks at descriptions.json of the class that is calling it. there is a descriptions.json within the descriptions folder of each demo folder in this repo. descriptions are printed to the screen along with output of run
+demo class instantiates object class -->

+demo class invokes print_description decorator -->

+print_description decorator looks at descriptions.json of the class that is calling it -->

+there is a descriptions.json within the descriptions folder of each demo folder in this repo. -->

+descriptions are printed to the screen along with output of run

-##Folder Structure
+## Folder Structure
 ```
 data_structures_and_algorithms/
   <algorithm area>/